auth0/docs/articles/api-auth/config/using-the-management-api.md

 ## 2. Authorize the Client

 Now that the API and the Client are defined in Auth0, you can create a trust relationship between them.
-To do so authorize the Client to access the API, while defining the scopes that should be given to the Client (meaning the actions the Client will be able to perform on the API).
+To do so, authorize the Client to access the API, while defining the scopes that should be given to the Client (meaning the actions the Client will be able to perform on the API).

-To authorize your Client send a `POST` request to the [/client-grants endpoint of the Management APIv2](/api/management/v2#!/Client_Grants/post_client_grants).
+To authorize your Client send a `POST` request to the [/client-grants endpoint of the Management APIv2](/api/management/v2#!/Client_Grants/post_client_grants) with an `access_token` that has the create client grants scope (`create:client_grantss`).

 The following example authorizes the Client with Id `${account.clientId}`, to access the API with Identifier `https://my-api-urn`, while granting the scope `sample-scope`.